 Nowadays, there are companies that can get you an online quote in no time, and even some that can you get a quote through your phone through an app.

-Here at Lemonade HQ, it takes seconds to get a renters or homeowners insurance quote (literally!).
+Here at Lemonade HQ, it takes minutes to get a contents insurance quote (literally!).
 People looking for insurance simply open the Lemonade App or go to lemonade.com, fill out a few questions with our chatbot, Maya, and instantly get a quote.
-Pretty cool, eh?
+Quite cool, eh?

 Selecting the best insurance quote